-- Along Neighborhood/Area Connectors the edge of the maintenance buffer establishes the maximum build-to line, but this buffer can be reduced or eliminated if structures are built more than two feet away from the ROW line. - Sidepaths should be provided where bicycle connections are recommended, and the ROW cannot accommodate a sidewalk and a separated bike lane. - The front entrances to sites that are bordered by both Neighborhood Connectors and Neighborhood Streets should face the Neighborhood Connector as that is the "main" - Sligo Avenue has on-street parking on the south side.
+- Along Neighborhood/Area Connectors the edge of the maintenance buffer establishes the maximum build-to line, but this buffer can be reduced or eliminated if structures are built more than two feet away from the ROW line. - Sidepaths are provided per the Bicycle Master Plan where bicycle connections are recommended, and the ROW cannot accommodate both a sidewalk and a separated bike lane. - The front entrances to sites that are bordered by both Neighborhood/Area Connectors and Neighborhood Streets should face the Neighborhood/Area Connector as that is the "main" street. - Sligo Avenue has on-street parking on the south side.
 This parking could be retained and integrated with a planted buffer as noted above (Figure 11). - Wayne Avenue is a transit corridor with the planned Purple Line train running in both directions on the street.
-Proposed Purple Line street sections should be considered when determining Active Zone.
+Proposed Purple Line street sections should be considered when determining widths of Active Zone elements.
 On-street parking is not recommended for Wayne Avenue (Figure 12).